sarahzu/DS-for-SE-2018-Seminar/Worksheet_1.md

 2. Why is this paper **important**?
 (Sarah)

 With the help of defect prediction techniques the efforts of quality-assurance can be directed on the most defect-prone files.
 So the building of a good prediction model can lead to time and efford savings in software engineering.
 The understanding of such models is therefore an important aspect in the field of defect prediction.
-Also, if you knwo which metrics are more effective in which situation, it helps you decide on the best metric for a specific project.
+Also, if you know which metrics are more effective in which situation, it helps you decide on the best metric for a specific project.

 3. What is the **methodology** used to answer the research question(s) or reach the goal?
 (Alice)